IgniteUI/igniteui-docfx/en/components/select.md

 When the `igx-drop-down` is opened, you can close it by doing one of the following:
 - select an item from the drop-down list
 - press `ALT + UP/Down Arrow` keys
-- press any of `Enter`, `Space` or `Esc` keys
+- press any of `Enter`, `Space`, `Esc` or `Tab` keys
 - It is also possible to close the drop-down by left-clicking with the mouse on the drop-down button or if you lef-click outside of the drop-down list.

 ### Keyboard Navigation
 `igx-select` has intuitive keyboard navigation that makes it easy to select items without having to touch the mouse.

 - When the drop-down list is opened you can navigate through the items using the `Up/Down Arrow` keys, as long as there are items left in the direction you are trying to navigate to.
+Furthermore, pressing `Home` or `End` will navigate to the first and last items in the list.
 - When the drop-down list is opened you can iteratively navigate through all items that begin with a certain character, by pressing the corresponding key, this is *case insensitive* and will cause the focus to spin between all matches.
 - When the drop-down list is opened you can navigate to a *specific* item by rapidly typing in the first few characters of the item you wish to go to.
     - *Note that the speed at which you type in matters.*